 Hollywood will give people awards for the worst work they’ve seen all year.
 If there aren’t enough really bad movies, then the mediocre ones are up to bat.

 Hollywood congratulates itself all the time, for everything.
 (They’re like me, that way.)
 This award is called the Razzies, and it’s given to a movie in every category, just like the Oscars.

 If you can’t be the best, and you aren’t the worst, you are most likely stuck squarely in the middle.
-This is known as mediocrity.
-This spot is usually occupied by presidents or teachers, but never writers.
+Like I said, mediocrity is a fine art.
+The middle spot is usually occupied by presidents or teachers, but never writers.
 You’re either a good writer or a bad writer, no in-between.
 (I just now made this rule up.)

 The actors who win a Razzie deserve extra recognition for striving to be the worst.
 This is as difficult as striving to be the best.
 If you’ve ever tried to sing off-key, you know it takes expertise.
 Try falling off a bike if you know how to ride, or drowning when you know how to swim.

 Where does an actress go who is voted the worst at the Razzie’s?
 Well, not the worst AT the Razzie’s, but the worst in a movie.